quangis/transforge/docs/tutorial.md

     Int

-### Type inference

 In the presence of subtypes, type inference can be less than straightforward.
 Consider that, when you apply a function of type `τ ** τ ** τ` to an argument with a concrete type, say `A`, then we cannot immediately bind `τ` to `A`: what if the second argument to the function is a supertype of `A`?
 We can, however, deduce that `τ >= A`, since any more specific type would certainly be too restrictive.
 This does not suggest that providing a *value* of a more specific type is illegal --- just that the signature should be more general.
 Only once all arguments have been supplied can `τ` be fixed to the most specific type possible.

 This is why it's sometimes necessary to say `τ ** τ ** τ [τ <= A]` rather than just `A ** A ** A`: while the two are identical in what types they *accept*, the former can produce an *output type* that is more specific than `A`.

-# Language and expressions

-### Composite operators
+# Composite operators

 It is possible to define *composite* transformations: transformations that are derived from other, simpler ones.
 This should not necessarily be thought of as